stefanpearson/codename_velociraptor/readme.md

 If an elements `box-sizing` property is changed to `border-box`, as opposed to the default `content-box`, padding and border widths are included **within the elements width**.
 Therefore we can set a fluid width with a fixed padding value, making it an ideal solution for fluid grid-based layout.

+If our intention is to create a 4 column grid, the following would not work as the elements total width would exceed 25%.

     .grid-item {
         .inline-block;
         width: 25%;
         padding-right: @h_gutter / 2;
         padding-left: @h_gutter / 2;
+        border-left-width: 1px;
+        border-right-width: 1px;
     }

-If our intention is to create a 4 column grid, this would not work as the elements total width would exceed 25%.
+Instead, by changing the elements `box-sizing` to `border-box`, the padding and border properties are included in the width.

     .grid-item {
         .inline-block;